Warkanlock/warkanlock.github.io/_posts/2022-01-08-bosses-and-bad-ideas.md

 >
 > John Doerr

-In situations where bosses go like crazy asking for things not humanly possible, **you have to take advantage of it**.
+In situations where bosses go like crazy asking for things not humanly possible, **you have to exploit the situation**.

 You don't have to become a mercenary, because mercenaries build things without dealing with the situation, they just build.
 Building is not necessarily bad, but you, as a software developer, have to be able to understand the problem to become an expert of your domain.
-Almost anyone can write code in the software biz (up to certain level) but understanding complex real-case scenarios like: tax management, transfer pricing, internacional taxation, is not something you can learn in a blog post or video tutorial. **That's your advantage, the domain in which your boss is trying to figure things out**.
+Almost anyone can write code in the software biz (up to certain level) but understanding complex real-case scenarios like: tax management, transfer pricing, internacional taxation, is not something you can learn in a blog post or video tutorial.

+**That's your weight, the domain in which your boss is trying to figure things out**.

 ## Don't overestimate your boss